In this FDD Talk post, you’ll learn the following:

-11. Kumon was founded as the Math Center in 1958 by Japanese educator Toru Kumon in Moriguchi City, Osaka, Japan.
-A few years earlier, Mr. Kumon, who was a math teacher, began providing math education based on the concept of self-learning to his son, Takeshi.
-This is the basis of the Kumon Method.
+11. Kumon was founded in 1958 by Japanese educator Toru Kumon in Moriguchi City, Osaka, Japan.
+Mr. Kumon, who was a high school math teacher, wrote math problems for his elementary school-aged son to solve.
+This was the birth of the Kumon Method.

 Entrepreneur’s Franchise 500